 There are no standardized textbooks required.
 Instead, readings will be excerpted from contemporary books, journals, and art exhibition catalog essays to assure a diverse and current discourse.
 A lab fee will be attached to each studio course to support group projects, project goals and learning experiences.
 Upon completion of the Foundations Program, students are equipped to advance into second year School of Art + Design Program offerings.

-Visual Art in Practice and Theory: Critical Perspectives will emphasize the historical and theoretical contexts and approaches that inform the production and analysis of visual culture.
+Emphasizes the historical and theoretical contexts and approaches that inform contemporary artistic practice, critical thinking and the analysis of visual culture.